Jane Allyn Piliavin- Sociology at UW Madison, bascom graphic

 Trends and the future of sport

-Chapter 15, pp. 346-366; 372-373
+• Chapter 15, pp. 346-366; 372-373

-class member lectures or brief paper presentations
+Class member lectures or brief paper presentations

 Work on your final papers.

-** Final papers are due Monday, June 29**
+** Final papers are due Monday, July 1 but will be accepted earlier**

-Possible panel topics for weeks 2, 3, and 4:
+Possible panel topics for weeks 3 and 4:

 • Schools and colleges should give as much emphasis and financial support to sports for girls and women as for boys and men — even if, because of budgetary constraints, this makes it necessary to cut back on the boys' and men's programs.